 Alison is responsible for raising money to support the general operating costs and the programs at Career Gear so that we can continue to provide our valuable services free of charge to those in need.
 She writes grant proposals for federal, state, city, corporate and foundation funds and is also responsible for researching new avenues of funding.
 Additionally, Alison works with current funders, keeping them up to date on Career Gear’s program achievements, statistics and current funding outlook and provides subsequent reporting requirements.
 She also cultivates relationships with individual donors, manages the Annual Appeal as well as various special promotions throughout the year including cause marketing campaigns aimed at increasing Career Gears profile.
 She manages Career Gear’s financial documents and all incoming contributions.

 Alison started her career at Amnesty International where she worked on fundraising and media coordination for the Human Rights Now! world tour.
 She later went to NBC, starting as a Page and later worked as a Production Coordinator in the news division.
 Alison went on to develop film and TV projects for a small Los Angeles based film company and ran the talent management company Ellin Management before becoming a professional actress herself.
 She is a member of both the Screen Actors Guild and Actors Equity Association.
 Alison holds a BA in American Studies from Brandeis University and a Masters Degree in Fine Arts from the Actors Studio at the New School University.
 She is a member of Women in Development.

-Stephanie is primarily responsible for overseeing the growth and success of the MAST Mentoring Program, as well as providing support for the Professional Development Series and analyzing successes of the current programming.
+Stephanie is responsible for overseeing the growth and success of the Professional Development Series and MAST Mentoring Program.
+She also manages the data management system and analyzes successes of the current programming.